1. About this privacy notice

 At the end of the booking service, we will invite you to give feedback on your experience of the Service.
 This feedback helps us make improvements in the future.

-The feedback form will also give you the option of joining the NHS Digital Research Panel.
-As a panel member you will have the opportunity to take part in online surveys, one-to-one interviews, web usability tests and discussion groups.
-We may follow up with you to ask about how your experience at your coronavirus vaccination appointment(s).
+The feedback form will also allow you to join the NHS Digital Research Panel.
+As a panel member, you will have the opportunity to take part in online surveys, one-to-one interviews, web usability tests and discussion groups.
+We may follow up to ask about your experience at your appointment(s).

-5 Who we share your personal information with
+5. Who do we share your personal information with

-When disclosing and sharing personal data with other organisations, NHS Digital complies with the GDPR and the DPA 2018 and additionally when sharing identifiable health data complies with the common law duty of confidentiality.
+When disclosing and sharing personal data with other organisations, NHS Digital complies with the UK GDPR and the DPA 2018.
+Additionally, sharing identifiable health data complies with the common law duty of confidentiality.

 Personal data is shared with the following: